mahgouba/quotation/replit.md

   * Complete CRUD operations for sales representatives and companies
   * Integrated filtering and statistics across all data types
   * Full API endpoints for sales representatives management
+  * Added navigation back buttons to all secondary pages
+  * Fixed all TypeScript and API integration issues
 ```

 ## User Preferences